Open Access Publishing Fund at the University of Bern

 - Redhead, Claire (2012).
 Why CC-BY?
 OASPA.

-There are many Open Access journals, with new ones starting up almost daily.
+There are thousands of Open Access journals, with new ones starting up almost daily.

 Unfortunately, there are a number of untrustworthy journals and publishers on the market.
-These are known as “predatory journals”, and provide an unsatisfactory service – or none at all – in return for high publication fees.
-Such journals are often easy to identify, since their websites are full of spelling mistakes and/or they aggressively try to attract submissions.
-Sometimes, however, predatory journals are not so easy to recognize.
+These are known as “predatory journals”, and provide an unsatisfactory service – or none at all – in return for publication fees.
+Such journals are usually easy to identify: their websites are full of spelling mistakes, they promise an unrealistic turn-around from submission to publication (including peer-review) and/or they aggressively try to attract submissions.
+However, some predatory journals are better at hiding their shady nature.
 For instance, their web presence may be flawless or they may give the name of a renowned scientist as the editor, even though the latter knows nothing about it.

 Predatory journals checklist

-The following checklist will help you evaluate (OA) journals.
+Consult this checklist to help you evaluate (OA) journals.

 Support for alternative Open Access initiatives